 The compressor has an IP53 Ingress Protection rating, which means that its construction provides protection from limited dust ingress and water spray less than 60 degrees from vertical.

-The compressor gets fairly hot during operation, so you’ll want to be sure to pick it up by the handle, and steer clear of the cylinder, which is the bright aluminum piece with fins, on one end of the compressor.
+The compressor gets fairly hot during operation, so be sure to pick it up by the handle and steer clear of the cylinder, which is the bright aluminum piece with fins on one end of the compressor.
 You should also allow a little time for the compressor to cool off before putting it in a storage bag.

 From the factory, the end of the air hose included with the VIAIR 88P has a brass, screw-on air chuck.
-This works fine, but in the interest of making the process of airing up a little quicker and easier, I decided to replace the screw-on air chuck with a model from Haltec.
-The H-5265 air chuck locks onto the cap threads of a standard valve stem, when the sliding sleeve is pushed to the forward position.
+This works fine, but to make the process of airing up a little quicker and easier, I decided to replace the screw-on air chuck with a model from Haltec.
+The H-5265 air chuck locks onto the cap threads of a standard valve stem when the sliding sleeve is pushed to the forward position.
 The chuck quickly releases when the sleeve is pulled back.
 Very slick!
 If you already have a different compressor that has a screw on air chuck, this same modification could be on it.

-In order to add the Haltec, the screw-on air chuck must be removed.
-A sharp pair of heavy-duty scissors can be used to cut the air hose, just before the original air chuck.
+The screw-on air chuck must be removed in order to add the Haltec.
+A sharp pair of heavy-duty scissors can be used to cut the air hose just before the original air chuck.
 I keep a pair of Wiss 812S scissors in my toolbox, and they worked well for this.

 Wrap the threaded portion of the 1/4″ male x 1/4″ hose barb fitting with a short piece of thread sealing tape, screw the fitting and Haltech air chuck together, and then use two wrenches to tighten everything together.